-ALW1: 1st Workshop on Abusive Language Online to be held at the annual meeting of the Association of Computational Linguistics (ACL) 2017 (Vancouver, Canada), August 3rd or 4th, 2017.
+ALW1: 1st Workshop on Abusive Language Online to be held at the annual meeting of the Association of Computational Linguistics (ACL) 2017 (Vancouver, Canada), August 4th, 2017.

 Submission due: April 27th

 Author Notification: May 17th